aergoio/aergo/contract/native/Reference.md

 ##### Value expressions

-value expression은 boolean, integer, float, string constant다.
+value expression은 boolean, integer, floating point, string constant다.

 <pre>
 <a name="val_exp">ValueExp</a> = <a href="#bool_lit">bool_lit</a> | <a href="#integer_lit">integer_lit</a> | <a href="#float_lit">float_lit</a> | <a href="#string_lit">string_lit</a> ;